msrd0/QSL/README.md

 ## `qslc`

-If you don't like to use CMake for your build, you can involve `qslc` yourself.
+If you don't like to use CMake for your build, you can invoke `qslc` yourself.

 ```
 Usage: qslc [options] <file> [<file> ...]